Geisel School of Medicine Financial Aid Policy

 Graduate school financial aid policy and procedure can seem especially complicated due to the varied school and federal regulations.
 The Geisel School of Medicine Financial Aid Office is ready to assist you in any way possible.
 If you have questions or concerns regarding policy, procedure, or programs, we encourage you to visit, write or telephone the Financial Aid Office at (603) 650-1111.
 The Financial Aid Office is staffed by: G. Dino Koff, Director of Financial Aid, Michelle Chamley, Assistant Director of Financial Aid and Margot Gueldenzoph, Financial Aid Assistant.

 Student Expense Budgets

 Please note the Student Expense Budget is reviewed annually by the Financial Aid Committee and is revised appropriately based upon data collected through a survey of enrolled students.
-The 2019-2020 Student Expense Budget will be available in March 2019.

 Determining Financial Need for Institutional Aid

 Financial need is defined as the difference between the Medical School's educational costs and the resources that are available from the student/spouse and his/her family to meet these expenses.
 The Geisel School of Medicine encourages financial aid applicants to complete the school’s application, the Free Application for Federal Student Aid (FAFSA) and the College Board’s CSS PROFILE form in order to be considered for institutional need-based aid.
 Based on the information provided by these forms, as well as supporting documentation, such as student and parent income tax returns and verification, the Financial Aid Office can inform you of your eligibility for need-based aid.